Enroll iOS devices in Intune

 Company-owned iOS devices

-For organizations that purchase devices for their users, Intune supports the following iOS company-owned device enrollment methods:
+For organizations that buy devices for their users, Intune supports the following iOS company-owned device enrollment methods:

 - Apple's Device Enrollment Program (DEP)